 Right about the time I was tired of being in the car, we rounded a turn and saw hang gliders swooping down to greet us.
 We had arrived at the summit.

 Two hotels and a public restaurant sit at the top of Pilatus.
-Easily walkable paths lead to vista points for spectacular views.
+Easily walkable paths lead to vista points for majestic views.
 Sadly, the trails are not accessible - or at least weren't in 2014.

 We made a short drive from Mount Pilatus to Lake Lucerne.
 Our goal was to enjoy a walk on the lake, cross the Kapellbrücke, and see the Rosengart Collection.